kubsamelkamu/RentifyMobile/Readme.md

 ## Core
 - **React Native (with Expo)** — Cross-platform UI framework that lets us build a single codebase for **Android and iOS**.
 Expo's managed workflow speeds up development and testing.
 - **Expo Application Services (EAS)** — Used for production builds and submitting binaries (EAS Build, EAS Submit).
 Easy to configure signing and CI integration.
-- **TypeScript** — Strong typing for safer code, better DX, and easier refactors.
+- **TypeScript** — Strong typing for safer code,  and easier refactors.

 ## State, Networking & Real-time
 - **Redux Toolkit** — Predictable global state management using slices (used for auth, bookings, properties,chat, payment).